robercano/weird-ethers-problem/README.md

 # Weird Problem

-An error in Hardhat network when trying to send too many data as input parameters
+An error in Hardhat network when trying to send too many data as input parameters when using hardhat network.
+If ganache network is used instead, the problem disappears

 Steps:
   ```